 Schizophrenia is a serious mental illness that will require your support, patience, and attention.
 You are your child’s best advocate.
 Here are things you can do to help:

-- In an age-appropriate manner, explain schizophrenia to your child and the reasons they need to take medicines and talk to so many adults.
-Since this is a life-long illness, the more you can empower your child to understand schizophrenia, be aware of their unique symptoms, and learn how the illness is managed, the better prepared your child will be to care for themselves as they age.
+- In an age-appropriate manner, explain schizophrenia to your child and the reasons they need to take medicines and talk to so many different adults treating them.
+Since this is a lifelong illness, the more you can empower your child to understand schizophrenia, be aware of their unique symptoms, and learn how the illness is managed, the better prepared your child will be to care for themselves as they age.
 If you are uncomfortable doing this, ask your child's mental health professional for help.

 - Keep all appointments with your child’s healthcare provider and educational team.
 Talk with your child’s provider about referring your child to a psychiatrist with experience evaluating and treating children with schizophrenia.